Skip to content

 How you apply for a course at EKC Dover College

-Step 1 – Find a subject you’re interested in
+Step 1 – Find a course you’re interested in

 Step 2 – Apply

-Click ‘Apply’ and then follow the steps on the Kent Choices application portal.
+Click ‘Apply’ on your chosen course, and follow the steps on the application portal.

-Come along to one of our interviews in College, where you’ll discover what studying is like and if the course is right for you.
+Come along to EKC Dover College to meet our team, explore our facilities and see if the course is right for you.

 Career prospects